 Lilian sought out her seat.
 Hers was one of many large, flat wooden desks.
 Two students sat side-by-side at each desk and arrayed in rows from the front of the classroom to the back.
 The stove divided the room into two; boys to the left and girls to the right.

 Her spot was next to Elisabeth, a girl the same age she was and, as far as Lilian was concerned, her only true friend.
 But there was no sign of Elisabeth after everyone had entered and was seated.
 At first, Lilian assumed she had gone ahead and mingled in the crowd.
 Then she reckoned Elisabeth was simply late, a common occurrence.
 Lilian frequently waited outside the school for Elisabeth to come out of detention.

-“Alright, open your arithmetic book on chapter seven,” Miss Clearwater said.
+“Open your arithmetic book on chapter seven,” Miss Clearwater said.
 Her appearance complemented her voice; a long face with a sharp chin, high cheekbones and curly black hair kept in a high knot.
 “Multiplication above ten.
 Henry, you will start with eleven,” she said while holding the book in front of her with one hand and keeping the other behind her back.

 No sign of Elisabeth still.
 Perhaps Father was right, and she shouldn’t think about murderers and Demons and all those things that caused distress.
-Elis was probably alright, running over the school square right now, holding up her skirt and trying not to trip over untied shoelaces.
+Elis was probably fine, running over the school square right now, holding up her skirt and trying not to trip over untied shoelaces.

 A deep sigh came from the middle of the boy’s half of the room.
 A skinny boy reluctantly perked himself upright and straightened the book before him.